Payton Nyquvest, CEO and founder of Numinus tells us about assisted psychotherapy.

 Payton Nyquvest: Numinus was born out of personal necessity for me.
 I witnessed addiction in early childhood, which had an impact on my teenage years.
 At 19, I had a mental “a-ha” moment which made me turn to my own mental health and explore available conventional treatments.
 Unfortunately, I still had other chronic health issues that steadily worsened.
 By 30, I was constantly in the hospital, and conventional treatments weren’t working.
 Ultimately, I decided to turn to psychedelics.
 I’d done the research and knew psychedelic therapies were available in other parts of the world.

-By accessing those, I finally found relief for my pain.
+By accessing those, I finally found relief from my pain.
 When I got back, I knew I had to find a way to make these accessible to others.
 My health problems weren’t unique, and I knew others could benefit.
-So, in 2018, I began to explore the existing research, strike up conversations, and started Numinus with my co-founder, Stacey, who shares my commitment to mental health and improving the lives of others.
+So, in 2018, I began to explore the existing research, strike up conversations and started Numinus with my co-founder, Stacey, who shares my commitment to mental health and improving the lives of others.

 How does Numinus innovate?